-See Sharded Cluster Administration for information on migrating and replacing config servers.
+See Sharded Cluster Tutorials for information on migrating and replacing config servers.

 mongos updates its cache lazily by issuing a request to a shard and discovering that its metadata is out of date.
 There is no way to control this behavior from the client, but you can run the flushRouterConfig command against any mongos to force it to refresh its cache.